 ChargePoint Holdings Inc (NYSE: CHPT): ChargePoint is an American company with the largest network of independent EV charging stations.
-The company operates in 14 countries with over 18,000 chargings locations.
+The company operates in 14 countries with over 18,000 charging locations.
 How expensive is it to charge an electric vehicle?
 That is much more than the cost of producing that electricity.
 Charging stations can charge more than $10 per hour.
 As the number of electric cars increases, so will stations.

 Wallbox NV (NYSE: WBX): Next on the list is Wallbox.
-The company designs, manufactures and distributes EV technologies.
+The company designs manufactures and distributes EV technologies.
 They are behind some of the batteries and charging stations for electric vehicles.
 Performance is a key metric in this field.
 Users and companies want cheaper and quicker charging.
 L

 We continue our renewable stocks list with nuclear energy.
 It is an alternative way to produce power.
-It is a generally safe way and accidents are on the decline.
+It is a generally safe way, and accidents are on the decline.

-Nuclear energy is produced by splitting or fusing atoms such as uranium, vanadium and plutonium with heat.
-Enough about science, back to stocks.
+Nuclear energy is produced by splitting or fusing atoms such as uranium, vanadium, and plutonium with heat—enough about science; back to stocks.

 Before processing these resources, it is necessary to mine them.
 Many companies own large deposits domestically and internationally.
 Kazakhstan is the largest uranium producer.

 Rio Tinto Group (NYSE: RIO): Rio Tinto is the world’s second-largest metal miner and producer.
-It produces significant quantities of uranium among other metals.
+It produces significant quantities of uranium, among other metals.
 However, it isn’t in the top 5 for uranium.
-I don’t see why the company wouldn’t expand its operations to meet the increasing demand for the resources needed for nuclear power.
+So I don’t see why the company wouldn’t expand its operations to meet the increasing demand for the resources needed for nuclear power.